syntithenai/opensnips/README.md

 The dialog server is the glue that listens to other services and sends messages to trigger the next step of recognition.

 The opensnips dialog server implements most of the features of the official version.

+A snips model downloaded from http://console.snips.ai is required to run the official dialog component (as well as the nlu and or asr components).

+The opensnips dialog server does not take any models into consideration.

 At this time, the following features are pending.